 Students’ Views and Attitudes

 Behaviour in Science lessons is very good; in many lessons across all key stages there are excellent relationships between students and teachers.
 Students seem to enjoy the different science subjects (Biology, Chemistry, Physics) with no particular favourite or dislike across year groups, though individual students often favour particular subjects.

-Reviewing and improving the KS3 curriculum so that it effectively supports the KS4 curriculum.
+- Reviewing and improving the KS3 curriculum so that it effectively supports the KS4 curriculum.

-Continuing to build the expertise of the Science Leadership Team.
+- Continuing to build the expertise of the Science Leadership Team.